Mattpet26/reading-notes/README.md

 # My Learning Journal

 1. **Growth Mindset**
-   Growth mindset is a mindset that strives to succeed and improve.
+   Growth mindset is a mindset that strives to succeed and improve everyday.
   -_It is important to improve from feedback_
   - _I am inspired by other's success_
 2. **How do I stay in a growth mindset?**
   -_Positivity is always key_